 District policy on dropping classes once the semester has begun:

 Occasionally, a student may wish to drop a class once the semester has begun.
 Students and parents are urged to consult with the teacher and counselor as soon as this is a likelihood, since dropping classes can affect grade point average and/or athletic eligibility.
-If the course is dropped before the end of the seventh week, it will be recorded as a "withdrawal" and will not effect grade point average.
-If the course is dropped after the end of the seventh week, it will be recorded as a failed course on the transcript.
+If the course is dropped before the end of the seventh week, a study hall will be added in place of the dropped class and it will not effect grade point average.
+If the course is dropped after the end of the seventh week, it will be recorded as a failed course or withdrawn (WD) on the transcript - this dependent on the circumstance.
 Again, be sure to consult with your counselor.